 The evaluation phase occurs when the crisis is over.
 During this phase the effectiveness of the communciation plan is evaluated.
-This phase will likely be led by KLA, KCA, KDA-DAH and USDA with input from the feedyard community and those involved in the crisis and recovery effort.
+This phase will likely be led by KLA, KPA, KDA-DAH and USDA with input from the swine community and those involved in the crisis and recovery effort.
 A crisis is a very important learning opportunity.
 Failure to learn the lessons from it increases the chance of a failed response in the future.
 Responders typically focus on tactics and implementation, not on the overall communication strategy.
 When the crisis is over:

 - 1. Evaluate responses, including communication effectiveness - 2.
 Document and communicate lessons learned-what worked and where were the challenges - 3.
-Determine specific actions to improve crisis communication and thus the overall crisis response capability communication.
-Please see the 2012 Crisis and Emergency Risk Communication Manual published by the CDC for complete detail and explanation of this topic.
+Determine specific actions to improve crisis communication and thus the overall crisis response capability